Jaykef/awesome-openAI/Models/gpt-4/README.md

 <img src="../images/gpt-4.png" />

 For many basic tasks, the difference between GPT-4 and GPT-3.5 models is not significant.
-However, in more complex reasoning situations, GPT-4 is much more capable than any of our previous models.
+However, in more complex reasoning situations, GPT-4 is much more capable than any of our previous models. <a href="https://openai.com/research/gpt-4" >Read More</a>